analyzere/analyzere-python-examples/event_response_tool/README.md

 ## Overview

-The Event Response Tool aids disaster response analysis by supporting two methods, viz., Mixture Distribution method and Convolution method.
+The Event Response Tool aids RMS style disaster response analysis by supporting two methods: Mixture Distribution method and Convolution method.

 ### Methodologies

 #### Mixture Distribution method

 The Mixture Distribution method aims to mimic the functionality of RMS Step Tool.
-In this method, the Simulation component of an existing Analysis Profile is updated with a weighted Simulation grid based on the individual weights of the events.
-All other components of the original Analysis Profile remains intact, and no modification is made to the structures (LayerViews) and Loss Sets.
+In this method, an existing Analysis Profile is duplicated by updating the Simulation component with a weighted Simulation grid based on the individual weights of the events.
+The other components of the original Analysis Profile, like Event Catalog, Loss Filters, and Exchange Rates are simply re-used in the new duplicated Analysis Profile.
+It is to be noted that no modification is made to the structures (LayerViews) and Loss Sets in this method.

 #### Convolution method